Nirch10/salesstats_nirc/ReadMe.md

 # How to run the project :

-1. Clone the project from the git repository : "https://github.com/Nirch10/salesstats_nirc"
+1. Clone the project from the git repository : https://github.com/Nirch10/salesstats_nirc
 2. Make sure you are on "master" branch
 3. Make sure you configure the wanted properties in the : resources/EbayTaskConfig.json file (RelativePath : /src//main/resources/EbayTaskConfig.json)
-4. Open the app in any IDE (I used inteliJ)
+4. Open the app in any IDE (I used IntelliJ)
-5. Run the SalesStatisticsAPplication main class
+5. Run the SalesStatisticsApplication main class
 6. The service now is up and running

 # How to make sure your application is working on IntelliJ:

-1. open the project
+1. Open the project
-2. open file -> project reference
+2. Open file -> project reference

 	2.1.
 Go to Project and set your sdk to java 8 (with Product Language -> SDK default)